orstavik/JoiState/src/v3/usecases.md

 3. The state machine tries to run each action in the order they are listed.
 Whenever an action is invoked, the state machine tries to find the next action from the top of the list again.
 4. The state machine only invokes an action when all its input states are available.
 5. The state machine cancels an action when one of its listed output states have already been set.
-6. Once an action completes, the state machine will populate the actions output properties in the state machine's state.
+6. When an action completes, the state machine copies the action's return values to the listed output states in the state machine's cycle.
-7. If an async action completes, and some other action has populated one of that action's set output states, then none of the async actions properties will be set/all of the action's output properties will be dropped.
+7. If an async action completes, and some other action has populated one of the output states that the async action returns, then none of the async actions return values will be set in the state machine cycle/all of the action's output states will be dropped.
 8. A state machine cycle begins when the state machine is passed an initial set of state properties.
-9. A state machine cycle ends when there are a) no more actions that can be invoked and b) no incomplete async actions awaited.
+9. A state machine cycle ends when there are a) no more actions that can be invoked AND b) no incomplete async actions awaited.

 ## Optional arguments: `*arg`

-If you want to run an action, even when one of its input states is unset, then use the *argument that parameter.
+If you want to run an action, even when one of its input states is unset, then prefix that parameter with `*`.

 Optional arguments are created using compilation.

 ```
 [*a, b, *c], fun, [d, e]
   =>
 [a, b, c], fun, [d, e]
-[a, b, unset], fun, [d, e]
+[a, b,], fun, [d, e]
-[unset, b, c], fun, [d, e]
+[, b, c], fun, [d, e]
-[unset, b, unset], fun, [d, e]
+[, b,], fun, [d, e]
 ```

 Example: